-Born in Texas in 1987, actress/singer Hilary Duff came to fame as the title character on the Disney Channel series Lizzie McGuire.
-Wildly popular with the 'tween set, Duff turned herself into a popular franchise with films like The Lizzie McGuire Movie (2003) and A Cinderella Story (2004).
-She also released several pop albums — her debut record, Metamorphosis (2003), went triple-platinum — and her own clothing lines: Stuff by Hilary Duff and Femme for DKNY Jeans.
-In 2015 she became part of TV Land's hit series Younger.
+Actress and singer Hilary Duff came to fame as the title character on the Disney Channel series Lizzie McGuire.
+Wildly popular with the tween set, Duff turned herself into a popular franchise with films like The Lizzie McGuire Movie (2003) and A Cinderella Story (2004).
+She also released several pop albums and her debut record, Metamorphosis (2003), went triple-platinum.
+Duff has has her own clothing lines: Stuff by Hilary Duff and Femme for DKNY Jeans.
+In 2015, she became part of the hit TV series Younger.

 Movies, TV and Music

 In 2000, Duff was cast on a new sitcom, Daddio.
 She worked on the show alongside Michael Chiklis, who said after working with her for one day, "This young girl is going to be a movie star."
 Unfortunately, Chiklis' was not the only opinion that mattered.
 After just one episode — the pilot — Duff was dropped from the series by its producers.
 Depressed, Duff wanted to give up on show business, but her mother encouraged her not to give up her dream.
 The very next week, she landed the lead role on a new Disney Channel show entitled Lizzie McGuire.